Changing from PRODA to myID and RAM

 We encourage providers to set up myID and RAM now to minimise disruption later.

-To start using myID and RAM, follow these instructions to Set up myID and Set up your business in RAM.
+To start using myID and RAM, follow these instructions to Set up myID and Get authority to act on behalf of a business.

 NDIS participants